ReilySiegel/flexblock/doc/database.md

 ## Table Setup

-FLexblock currently uses three tables: `users`, `rooms`, and `users_rooms`.
+Flexblock currently uses three tables: `users`, `rooms`, and `users_rooms`.
 The details of these tables are explained below.
-If you have a database that does not have these tables, you can run `flexblock.migrations/reset!`.
-However, please note that this function is dangerous, and should only be used on a fresh, empty database.
-It will **permanently** delete any data contained in any of the tables listed.
+If you have a database that does not have these tables, Flexblock will automatically create them for you, if your database connection is set up correctly.

 ### users